jdanker/jdanker-core/content/about.md

 ## Professionally -

+### Booz Allen Hamilton, DevOps Engineer

+*September 2023 - Present*

 ### Mastercard, Software Engineer - Contractor

-*July 2021 - Present*
+*July 2021 - September 2023*

-The majority of my work involves creating and maintaining automations, CI/CD processes, and supporting application deployments and infrastructure.
-(Traditional DevOps type stuff)
+The majority of my work involved creating and maintaining automations, CI/CD processes, and supporting application deployments and infrastructure.
+I built several automations designed to assist developers in

 *My other non-engineering work, notably internships and IT work through college are listed in detail on my resume [here](/files/Resume.pdf)*